Guest researcher: Arnold Glass

 This podcast focuses on Arnold Glass’ 2018 research paper: ‘Dividing attention in the classroom reduces exam performance’.
 The research investigates the relationship between declines in final exam performance among Arnold’s own students and their increased use of mobile phones and electronic devices in classrooms and lectures.

-AG: I dreamed about how I would use all those technologies before they were invented.
-As soon as they were invented, I was primed to go out and to start to use them to see in what ways I could now apply laboratory phenomenon and actually improve exam performance.
-That was the environment in which I first had success and then as I mentioned, I had failure, which got me to look around and see the unintentional social consequences of smartphones, which had led to unintended cognitive and classroom effects of smartphones.
+AG: So I dreamed about how I would use all those technologies before they were invented.
+So as soon as they were invented, I was primed to go out and to start to use them to see in what ways I could now apply laboratory phenomenon and actually improve exam performance.
+So that was the environment in which first I had success and then as I mentioned, I had failure, which got me to look around and see the unintended social consequences of smartphones, which had led to unintended cognitive and classroom effects of smartphones.